 A lot of wet shavers on YouTube share their techniques that have garnered a lot of attention.
 Nick Shaves and GeoFatBoy are just a few of many VBloggers that do so.

-Such publicity has fueled the resurgence and we consumers are the main beneficiaries.
+Such publicity has fueled the resurgence, and we consumers are the primary beneficiaries.

-The beauty of the safety razor is that ability to choose specific blades that will suite your skin and facial hair type.
+The beauty of the safety razor is the ability to choose specific blades that will suit your skin and facial hair type.
 It won’t cost an arm or a leg.
 Since you’re just buying a blade, it won’t be as expensive as a cartridge refill.

 This isn’t possible in a cartridge or disposable because blades aren’t removable in these products.

 More extensive initially, but.